M66B/FairEmail/docs/FAQ-sq-rAL.md

 <a name="faq20"></a>
 **(20) Can I get a refund?**

 If a purchased pro feature doesn't work as intended and this isn't caused by a problem in the free features and I cannot fix the problem in a timely manner, you can get a refund.
 In all other cases there is no refund possible.
-En aucun cas il n'y a de remboursement possible pour tout problème lié aux fonctionnalités gratuites, étant donné que rien a été payé pour les obtenir et parce qu'elles peuvent être évaluées sans aucune limitation.
+In no circumstances there is a refund possible for any problem related to the free features, since there wasn't paid anything for them and because they can be evaluated without any limitation.
 I take my responsibility as seller to deliver what has been promised and I expect that you take responsibility for informing yourself of what you are buying.

 <a name="faq21"></a>
 **(21) How do I enable the notification light?**